Nian0bussou/Euishi/README.md

 # Usage :
  - use `./rustmove -h` for help

+Commands:
-sort the files ; if both move & scramble are provided scramble will be used first
+    move      sort the files ; if both move & scramble are provided scramble will be used first scramble  scramble the files ; if both move & scramble are provided scramble will be used first remove    remove tmp files

-Usage: euishi move [OPTIONS]

-Options:
+    help      Print this message or the help of the given subcommand(s)

+Options (only in move & scramble):
-  -p, --path <PATH>                provide the path -c, --choose-dirs <CHOOSE_DIRS>  specify which dirs to act upon using a conf.json -h, --help                       Print help
+  -p, --path <PATH>                provide the path

+  -c, --choose-dirs <CHOOSE_DIRS>  specify which dirs to act upon using a conf.json

+  -h, --help                       Print help

+"-p" (--path)
+is not necessary to be provided using -c (--choose-dirs) when using `move`

+Options of remove:

+  -p, --path <PATH>  provide the path

+  -v, --verbose

+  -h, --help         Print help

  a `json` file can be used to specify which dirs to sort using this pattern :